Artichoke Benefits and

 the base.
 Spiky leaves can be trimmed slightly.
 Wash the

-Place the artichoke in a pan of water
+Place the vegetable in a pan of water

 and add the juice of half a lemon to the water.
 Cook